Top 22 Examples of New Product Release Emails (2026)

 13. FAX.PLUS

-FAX.PLUS is a cloud-based software for sending fax online.
-Recently, the team behind the product decided to expand into making e-signature software, and this update email shares that with users and invites them to try it out at a discounted rate.
+FAX.PLUS is cloud-based software for sending faxes online.
+The team recently expanded into making e-signature software, and this update email shares that with users and invites them to try it out at a discounted rate.

 faxplus-new-product-release-email-example